gobeyondidentity/developer-docs/docs/platform-overview/passkeys-and-devices/what-are-passkeys.md

 ## What is a Passkey?

 [Content needed]
-A passkey is a public private key pair, stored in your devices hardware root of trust.
+A passkey is a public private key pair stored in your devices hardware root of trust.
 To learn more go here: [link to how keys are stored]

 A passkey can be used to link a specific device and an identity.
 Passkeys are digital keys tha cannot be removed from the device in which they are created.